evanpurkhiser/dots-template/README.md

     You could also for example have a `common/develop` for configuration files specifically used for development tools.

+ 3. Organize your dotfiles into their respective configuration groups.

- 3. Execute `source init` to install the dots manager and initialize your dotfiles into ther directories.
+ 4. Execute `source init` to install the dots manager and initialize your dotfiles into ther directories.

- 4. Execute `dots groups set [list of groups here]` then `dots install`.
+ 5. Execute `dots groups set [list of groups here]` then `dots install`.

  5. Enjoy your organized dotfiles!

 While not required, it's recommended to read through the [dots README](https://github.com/EvanPurkhiser/dots).

+---

+Don't forget to edit this README to be specific to your dotfiles!